raspberrypilearning/green-goals/en/step_2.md

 ## Walk through the goals

-You will program the **Main Panda** sprite to walk through a different backdrop for each goal.
+In this step you will program the **Main Panda** sprite to walk from the left to the right-hand side of the stage changing to the next backdrop when it reaches the right-hand side of the stage.
+A message is broadcast to let all the sprites know when the backdrop changes.

 --- task ---